Update, November 19th: NEF chief executive Miatta Fahnbulleh has been selected as the next candidate for Camberwell and Peckham.

 The constituency was the 19th safest seat in the UK at the 2019 election, when Harman achieved a majority of 33,780.
 Her majority rose considerably between 2010 and 2017 – from 17,187 to 37,316 – demonstrating the strength of the Labour vote in Camberwell and Peckham and the likelihood that whoever is successful in the selection contest will go on to represent the seat.
 Here’s our rundown of the candidates expected to put themselves forward:

-Peter Babudu announced that he is standing in a post on social media earlier this month.
+Peter Babudu announced that he is standing in a post on social media in September.
 He was formerly a councillor on Southwark council, representing Rye Lane ward from 2018 to 2022.
 He is currently assistant director of research and youth understanding at the Youth Endowment Fund, an organisation that seeks to tackle youth crime and violence through early intervention.
 He also chairs the Blagrave Trust, a foundation that serves young people experiencing and challenging injustice in their lives and in wider society.
 Babudu grew up in the constituency and currently lives there with his family.
 He had been endorsed by shadow minister Ruth Jones and backbench MP Cat Smith.

 Miatta Fahnbulleh confirmed to LabourList that she is planning to put herself forward.
 Fahnbulleh is currently chief executive of left-wing think tank the New Economics Foundation (NEF), a role she has held since 2017.
 She was previously director of policy and research at the Institute of Public Policy Research and also served as a policy adviser to the then leader of the opposition, Ed Miliband, from 2013 to 2015.
 Prior to that, she held roles in the Cabinet Office and the Prime Minister’s strategy unit.